Friday, December 5th 2025, East Dean Village Hall, Eastbourne, BN20 0DR.

 If you must drop out of the race at any time and feel you cannot continue, then please do all you can to make it to the closest aid station where you can inform the aid station captain that you wish to stop.
 At this point you must hand over your race number and GPS Tracker and will be officially taken out of the race.
 If you are attending the race by yourself, without friends or family, and feel that you cannot continue and make it to an aid station, then it is essential you call the Race Director.
 If you are injured or unwell, then please contact the Race Medic.
 In an emergency always call 999.

-Pacers will be allowed to accompany runners from Findon aid station at the Village Hall, mile 51.
-Pacers can meet their runners anywhere along the route after this except for aid station locations ( Findon is the only exception).
+Pacers will be allowed to accompany runners from Findon Aid Station at the Village Hall, mile 51.
+Pacers can meet their runners anywhere along the route after this except for Aid Station locations (Findon is the only exception).
 They must not turn up at these locations.
-If they are already running with you, then of course they can enter the aid station however, they must not park up and meet you at any of the aid stations.
+If they are already running with you, then of course they can enter the Aid Station however, they must not park up and meet you at any of the Aid Stations.
+There are plenty of places to meet them along the route.
+It is up to you and your pacers to find suitable locations to do so via the route map beforehand.

 There are local residents nearby the aid station in Findon so crews, pacers and supporters must please be super quiet while parking and waiting for their runner and keep vehicle engines and lights turned off.

-Spectators and crews must not attend at any of the aid station locations, including nowhere near Housedean Farm.
+Spectators and crews must not attend at any of the Aid Station locations, including anywhere near Housedean Farm.
 This includes the lay-by out the front of the farm.
-Also they must not attend the Villages of Fulking, Ditchling, Alfriston and Jevington.
+Also they must not attend the Villages of Fulking, Ditchling, Firle, Alfriston and Jevington.
 This gets said every time at our events and still they try to turn up at these places.
 If they turn up at these locations we will disqualify the runner.
-The reasons they must not go to these locations is due to landowner requests and also the villages being very small residential areas, so it is very important to abide.
-We must not upset the Landowners or locals.
+While this might seem harsh, the reasons they must not go to these locations are due to landowner and Parish Council requests and also the villages being very small residential areas, so it is very important to abide.
+We must not upset the Landowners or locals with potentially lots of cars descending to these places all at once where parking is minimal and causing disturbances.
+We must respect their requests.
 Runners are responsible for their crew and supporters, so it is down to you to pass this Information onto them.

 Spectators and crews are very welcome to come along and support their runners throughout the day.
 It is however very important for the future of the race that they behave in a sensible manner throughout.
 There are privately owned car parks along the route that can become overcrowded very quickly, and spectators must take it upon themselves to follow the rules of any certain car park.
 Not following these rules by parking on grass verges and in places that aren’t official parking spaces etc just because they are there to watch the race will not go down well, and could put the future of the race in jeopardy.
 If a certain car park is full, then please just move on to the next one.